School Development Plan

 - Continue to identify and immediately tackle incidents of bullying and harassment- whole staff training, continue to develop buddying system for Reception pupils, review language used around behaviour, teaching appropriate play to targeted children

-- Continue embed SEND reforms – staff updated, governors updated, Sendco monitoring to focus on teacher accountability
+- Continue to embed SEND reforms – staff updated, governors updated, Sendco monitoring to focus on teacher accountability

 - Maximise the use of all buildings & grounds to provide safe and exciting learning experiences- continually review and improve the learning environment in line with available funds and agreed priorities